Section 1: Introduction

 Trade between tribes brought horses north from New Mexico.
 The Shoshonis (who now live in Montana) often made journeys south to trade for horses.
 Their trade involved more than horses.
 They also traded buffalo robes and other goods for bridles and saddles.
 Using the Spanish model, American Indians made their own bridles and saddles.

-By 1680, horses had moved as far north as modern Nebraska.
-By 1770, the tribes of the Upper Missouri River country had acquired horses.
-By 1800, horses had become incorporated into the life ways of Indian tribes and were part of a web of trading and raiding among the tribes.
+By 1700, a few horses had reached the tribes of the Upper Missouri River country.
+By 1750, horses had become incorporated into the life ways of Indian tribes and were part of a web of trading and raiding among the tribes.

 Horses brought great advantages to Indian tribes.
 (See Image 1.)
 Hunters could travel farther to find bison herds.
 Horses added speed and efficiency to the bison hunt.
 They carried heavier and larger burdens than a dog or human could carry.